salad-dressing/mattime/README.md

 ## Configuration

-`mattime` aims to be highly customisable via `include/config.h`.
+`mattime` aims to be customisable via `include/config.h`.
 After making any changes, `mattime` can be easily rebuilt and reinstalled by following the instructions from before.

-### Developers
+## Developers

-Developers can choose to create a debug build of `mattime`, enabling compiler warnings.
-This can be done by specifying the `CMAKE_BUILD_TYPE` flag as
+Developers can create a debug build of `mattime`, enabling compiler warnings.
-follows:
+This can be done by specifying the `CMAKE_BUILD_TYPE` flag as follows:

 ``` bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug